 Did you make this recipe?
 I’d love to know!
 Leave a rating and comment below!

-- 1 recipe the perfect vegan seitan chicken, see recipe card below or follow link for the full post
+- 1 recipe TYBM Vegan Shredded Chicken, see recipe card below or follow link for the full post

 - 1 cup vegan buttermilk, 1 cup unsweetened almond milk with 1 tbsp apple cider vinegar

 - 1 ½ cup all-purpose flour